Series I

 • Unlearning the Center – Deconstructing dominant paradigms of performance rooted in control, hierarchy, and Eurocentric embodiment.

-• The Body as Threshold – Understanding the body as a site of emergence, transformation, and relation with the world.
+• The body as threshold- understanding the body as a site of emergence, transformation and relationship with the world- grounded in Bonnie Bainbridge Cohen's embodiment explorations.

 • More-than-Human Movement – Incorporating the rhythms, textures, and intelligences of the Earth, animals, ancestors, and the unknown.